Cryptojackers use your computer or smartphone to mine a cryptocurrency using malware.

 How does cryptojacking work?

-What happens while you are being cryptojacked is that your computer is provides private processing power and energy to cryptojackers mining crypto with your resources without you even knowing it.
+What happens while you are being cryptojacked is that your computer provides private processing power and energy to cryptojackers mining crypto with your resources without you even knowing it.
 There have also been reports of infected Chrome browser extensions, which have already been removed from the Chrome Web Store.

 How can I protect myself against cryptojacking?